BarronHulver/Quick-Reference/json-quick-reference.md

 #### General notes
 - JSON file names use the .json extension
+- A JSON object starts with a left brace { and ends with a right brace }
 - JSON is a key-value data format
 - A key-value pair has a colon between them: "first-name" : "John"
 - The key is on the left and is in double quotes